Course Descriptions F-J

 3 / 6 Credits

 Under the supervision of attorneys from different governmental agencies, researching, drafting memos and engaging in other activities handled by the agency in question.
-Prerequisites: Successful completion of 58 hours of law college credit and an intern certificate from the Supreme Court of Ohio.
+Prerequisites: Obtaining Legal Intern Certificate from the Supreme Court of Ohio.
 Prerequisite or co-requisite: LAW 1248 - Civil Practice: an Introduction.

 1330 – GUARDIAN AD LITEM LAW AND PRACTICE (SKILLS)